-31. On October 2, 2018, the City filed a list of addresses of affected parties that were sent notice, an affidavit of notice to current customers, landowners, neighboring utilities, and affected parties, and a publisher’s affidavit affirming that notice was published in The Celina Record in Collin County on September 7, 2018 and September 14, 2018.
+21. On October 2, 2018, the City filed a list of addresses of affected parties that were sent notice, an affidavit of notice to current customers, landowners, neighboring utilities, and affected parties sent on August 27, 2018, and a publisher’s affidavit affirming that notice was published in The Celina Record in Collin County on September 7, 2018 and September 14, 2018.

-32. In Order No. 3, issued October 11, 2018, the ALJ deemed notice sufficient.
+22. In Order No. 3, issued October 11, 2018, the ALJ deemed notice sufficient.